I. General Questions

 Do I need an undergraduate degree in political science or international relations in order to be admitted to the Ph.D. program?

-No, a good proportion of the students we admit each year did their undergraduate work in other fields.
-For example, of the students we admitted for 2007, a little under 20 percent had degrees from other fields, including Anthropology, History, Mathematics, Psychology, and Women’s Studies.
+No, a good proportion of the students we admit each year did their undergraduate work in other fields, such as Anthropology, History, Mathematics, Psychology, and Women’s Studies.

 Do you require an M.A. degree for admission to the Ph.D. program?
 Do most of your students have further education beyond the B.A.?